aksommerville/fullmoon4/README.md

 - - [x] DRM, validate
 - - [ ] minsyn
 - - [ ] After that works, try for MacOS too.
 Web works on the MacBook but it's a strain.
+- - - Prediction: A native build will run like butter, no strain at all.
 - [ ] Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
 - [ ] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
 So she's not cut in half.
 - [ ] alsa: Seems we are delaying sometimes at startup.
 Can we open it async or something?